Climate and Average Weather Year Round in Mammoth Lakes California, United States

 The brighter period of the year lasts for 3.5 months, from May 5 to August 20, with an average daily incident shortwave energy per square meter above 7.6 kWh.
-The brightest day of the year is June 23, with an average of 8.8 kWh.
+The brightest month of the year in Mammoth Lakes is June, with an average of 8.7 kWh.

 The darker period of the year lasts for 3.2 months, from November 3 to February 10, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 23, with an average of 2.7 kWh.
+The darkest month of the year in Mammoth Lakes is December, with an average of 2.8 kWh.